xen-project/xen/docs/misc/xen-command-line.markdown

 An overall boolean value, `spec-ctrl=no`, can be specified to turn off all mitigations, including pieces of infrastructure used to virtualise certain mitigation features for guests.
+This also includes settings which `xpti`, `smt`, `pv-l1tf` control, unless the respective option(s) have been specified earlier on the command line.

 Alternatively, a slightly more restricted `spec-ctrl=no-xen` can be used to turn off all of Xen's mitigations, while leaving the virtualisation support in place for guests to use.

 Use of a positive boolean value for either of these options is invalid.

 The booleans `pv=`, `hvm=`, `msr-sc=` and `rsb=` offer fine grained control over the alternative blocks used by Xen.
 These impact Xen's ability to